Collin County Insurance Lawyer

 Collin County Floodplain Maps – Visit the official website for Collin County and view their map that details all the floodplains in the area.
 A floodplain is a low area of ground that is prone to flooding.
 It’s important to understand if you are near one in case you are in a high-risk flood zone.
 Flood damage is one of the most common claims denied by insurance companies.

-Collin County Insurance Attorney in Texas
+Plano Insurance Attorney in Collin County, Texas

-If you are having difficulty getting your insurance company to pay your covered claim, get in contact with LeMaster & Ahmed PLLC.
+If you are having difficulty getting your insurance company to pay your covered claim, get in contact with LeMaster & Ahmed, PLLC.
 Our attorneys are litigators with over 30 years of combined experience.
 We have represented clients with a wide variety of claim disputes and will work diligently to ensure you receive the best settlement possible for your claim.

-You can contact us at LeMaster & Ahmed PLLC and we are available at any time.
+You can contact us at LeMaster & Ahmed, PLLC and we are available at any time.
 We can set up your consultation free of charge and inform you of all your possible legal options.
-LeMaster & Ahmed PLLC accepts clients throughout the greater Dallas and Fort Worth metroplex area including Collin County, Dallas County, Denton County, Kaufman, Parker, Rockwall and Tarrant County.
+LeMaster & Ahmed, PLLC accepts clients throughout the greater Dallas and Fort Worth metroplex area including Collin County, Dallas County, Denton County, Kaufman, Parker, Rockwall and Tarrant County.